Xyvir/iex.run/.github/readme.md

 ## How to use:
 ### 1. Basic Invocation using curl.exe.
-### 2. Using the stub batch launcher (Only after step 1 has been run once previously on an endpoint)
+### 2. Using the stub script launcher (Only after step 1 has been run once previously on an endpoint)
 ### 3. Providing Magic URLs to others.

 ## FAQ